LDP-Based-Analysis/Reuse-Based-Perturbation/README.md

-The experiments related to Q1 and Q3 that illustrates F and G can generate correct distribution and running efficiency can be conducted by
+The experiments related to Q1 and Q3 that illustrates F and G can generate correct distribution and run efficiently can be conducted by

 run correctness verification and latency/Matrix_based_framework.py